openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.txt

 what is missing/incorrect:
-- handling query params and interfaces
+- handling query params (none interfaces)
 - handling observe
-- only double, int and boolean properties are used and stored.
-    - missing: array of int, number, string
+- manual update of resource data, e.g. out of bounds so that one can trigger this to pass CTT.
 - creation/deletion of resources (PUT/DELETE functions)
 - no correct makefile/scons file, so we do not yet know how to insert this in the IOTivity tree and then compile
     - see for manual changes below

 notes:
 - only tested on windows
-- what is not checked:
-    - introspection

 ## SCONS adaption in resource/examples